ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 For a given Transparent Statement, Verifiers take as trusted inputs:

 1. the CWT_Claims Issuer (or its resolved key manifest)
-1. the collection of Transparent Statements to which this Statement about the Artifact belongs (i.e., the CWT_Claims Subject)
+1. the collection of Transparent Statements to which this Statement about the Artifact belongs (CWT_Claims Subject)
 1. the list of service identities of trusted Transparency Services

 When presented with a Transparent Statement for an Artifact, Verifiers verify the CWT_Claims Issuer identity, signature, and Receipt.